department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 You can choose one of these types of memorial items:

-- Headstones
+- Headstone
-- Grave markers
+- Grave marker
-- Niche markers
+- Niche marker
-- Medallions
+- Medallion

 [See if you’re eligible for a memorial item and learn how to apply](/burials-memorials/memorial-items/headstones-markers-medallions/)<br>
 [Find out about special headstones and markers for Civil War and Spanish-American War Veterans](#civil-and-spanish-american-war)